enuccio/auto_probe_design/README.md

 ## Automated probe design

+Note: This protocol works with the most recent version of ARB.
+Homebrew install: https://github.com/arb-project/homebrew-arb

 #### Protocol
 1.)
 Insert sequences into ARB tree.
 Export Newick tree, using “name” as the branch IDs.
 Delete all the stuff at the top of the file enclosed by brackets [].
 Your sequence names must be shorter than 16 characters.